heywoodlh/SAINTCON2021/mobile-pen-testing/Presentation.md

 -------------------------------------------------
 # Process for Flashing

-This process may vary based on your device, but should be around the same -- refer to the documentation for LineageOS, NetHunter and Magisk for device-specific instruction.

-Flashing LineageOS is relatively simple using a computer with `adb` and `fastboot` installed:
+Flashing LineageOS is relatively simple using a computer with `adb` and `fastboot` installed (these are the steps for the OnePlus One):
 1. Enable Android Debugging on your device
 2. Boot into bootloader: `adb reboot bootloader`
 3. Unlock bootloader: `fastboot oem unlock`